suchisgit/DisasterGuard/README.md

      npm start <br>

 ### step 5: <br>
-  After above steps are performed you should be able to see the disaster guard application running in localhost:3000, We have later hosted the application in EC2 the used that public IP to show in our application.
+  After above steps are performed you should be able to see the disaster guard application running in localhost:3000, We have later hosted the application in EC2 the used that public IP to access our application.